mariliacmachado/Rockbuster-Stealth-Project/README.md

 ## Project Summary
-This project was completed as part of the CareerFoundry Data Analytics Program and showcases the use of SQL for business data analysis.
+This project showcases the use of SQL for business data analysis.
 The analysis supported the launch strategy for Rockbuster Stealth's online video rental service by extracting actionable insights from a relational database.
 Deliverables included SQL scripts, visualizations, and recommendations to guide the management team's strategic decisions.

 ## Objectives
 - Evaluate movie revenue contributions to identify high- and low-performing titles.